 Short-listed candidates will be contacted by the end of the day on Friday, March 12th.

-Election week starts on April 12th and is finished April 16th.
-Results of the election will be announced the morning of April 20th.
+Election week starts on April 17th and is finished April 21st.
+Results of the election will be announced the morning of April 21sh or 24th.

-Election results will be announced on the morning of Tuesday, April 20th.
+Election results will be announced at the end of the day on April 21st or 24th.
 Candidates will be informed of the results before the rest of the school.

 No. Campaigning online is absolutely not allowed.
 Public and private posts, stories, or other mediums of sharing are not to be used under any circumstance.
 Brainstorming and organizing campaigns online is permitted.
 The Student Government website will provide a platform for profiles and speeches to be displayed to the student body.